Causing a Commotion

 In fact, I now consider myself absolutely ignorant, on how two decades of fear and sexual hiding have turned me into the person I am today.

-My anxiety, my phobia for aids, was never “one story” that could be neatly written up in one book.
-And that after that I became a liberated heterosexual single woman.
+My anxiety, my phobia for aids, was never “one story” that could be neatly written up in one book, after I had become a liberated heterosexual single woman.

 My lover Mr.Big pointed out a long time ago, how my aids phobia had put my sexuality under tremendous pressure, in my developing years.
 That it was the most logical explanation for my need for sex to be exciting and adventurous.